 As the Principal Governor, Amanda attends all Full Governing Body and committee meetings.

 Mrs A Steel (Academy Governor)

-I was first a governor in 1993 at our children’s First School in Verwood, serving two terms as a parent governor, a role which I thoroughly enjoyed and found the experience of being involved in the development of the school very enjoyable.
+I was first a governor in 1993 at our children’s First School in Verwood, serving two terms as a parent governor, a role where I found being involved in the development of the school very enjoyable.
 When I finished my second term I was vice chair of governors and Chair of the Finance Committee, our youngest being at middle school by this time.

-This led me two years later to being elected as parent governor at Poole Grammar School, where I have been pleased to be able to reprise my governor role, albeit on a completely different level.
-The differences in the size of the budget and the age and number of pupils are vast but I have found it surprising how many similarities there are and how much of my past experience has been invaluable.
-I am now in my third term of office and am an Academy governor serving on the Admissions, Staffing and Finance committees and have recently been elected as Chair of Finance.
+Two years later I was elected as a parent governor at Poole Grammar School my son was in Year 9 by this time and where I have been pleased to be able to reprise my governor role, albeit on a completely different level.
+The differences in the size of the budget and the age and number of pupils are vast but I found it surprising how many similarities there are and how much of my past experience has been invaluable.
+I am now an Academy governor serving on the Admissions, Staffing and Finance committees and am Chair of Finance.

 Mrs A Thomas (Parent Governor)

 I was elected as a parent Governor in 2016; I have a son in year 9 and I currently work at Canford Heath Junior School.
 I worked in retail management but stayed at home once we had children.
 Since then I have taken numerous educational courses and am currently working towards a qualification as a level 3 teaching assistant.

 As a parent I have been involved in various committees, I was the chair of the PTA at my children’s infant school, this included organising and running various fund raising events and I currently represent the Grammar School as a member of Poole Parents Voice.